Geocaching

 To get started on your first find, simply search for a specific place or location that you would like to explore.
 Select your geocache, and using your phone's GPP signal, follow the instructions to find the treasure.
 Some instructions have hints, which can be especially helpful if the cache is very well hidden!

-From the Trefeddian, there is a cache to be found in the centre of Aberdyfi which is recommended for new cachers, just a short walk from the hotel.
-Follow the main road into Aberdyfi and from there take a left, you can see its exact location on the map on the app.
-There is also one a little further afield in Tywyn, this one listed as a micro cache.
-Further north along the coast towards Llwyngwril and Fairbourne, there are many, many more listed for you to find and also towards Machynlleth.
+From the Trefeddian, there is a cache to be found just a short walk from the hotel in the centre of Aberdyfi - this one is recommended for new cachers.
+Follow the main road into Aberdyfi and from there, take a left - you can see its exact location on the map within the app.
+There is also one a little further afield in Tywyn - this one is listed as a micro cache.
+Further north along the coast towards Llwyngwril and Fairbourne, there are many more for you to find, and also towards Machynlleth.

-Download the app, see which cache you fancy searching for and off you go!
-You could also take something small of your own to add to the geocache!
-Good Luck and happy geocaching!
+Download the app, decide which cache you fancy, and off you go!
+You could also take something small of your own to add to the geocache.
+Good luck and happy geocaching.